COBRA Act Notice

 - The 18, 29, or 36 month period of continuation ends.

 You do not have to provide health evidence of insurability to elect continuation coverage.
-The law also provides that, at the end of the 18, 29, or 36 month continuation coverage period, you may elect to enroll in the portability plan currently available through your carrier.
+Oregon law also provides that, at the end of the 18, 29, or 36 month continuation coverage period, you may elect to enroll in the portability plan currently available through your carrier.

-If your marital status changes, your child loses dependent status, or you have any questions about continuation coverage, please contact the Benefits Manager immediately (971-722-5872).
+If your marital status changes, your child loses dependent status, or you have any questions about continuation coverage, please contact Benefits immediately (971-722-5872).
 Send written notification to: Portland Community College, Human Resources (Downtown Center 321), P.O.
 Box 19000, Portland OR 97280-0990.